Learn More: Declaration Form

 Frequently Asked Questions

 The Egypt Declaration Form is a new travel screening that all travelers, including Egyptian nationals, must complete before entering Egypt.
-All the information you offer in this form will help the Egyptian health authorities to trace citizens the best way possible and therefore avoid the spread of any risky disease.
+All the information you offer in this form will help the Egyptian health authorities to trace citizens the best way possible and therefore avoid the spread of COVID-19.
 Start the application here.

 Take into account that the Egypt Declaration Form DOES NOT replace a visa.
 If you need a visa to enter Egypt, the immigration authorities will ask for it once you arrive in the country.
 If you need a paper visa, we recommend you go to the nearest Egyptian embassy.